CVE-2025-5287: CWE-89 Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection') in erumfaham Likes and Dislikes Plugin

 Technical Analysis

-CVE-2025-5287 identifies a SQL Injection vulnerability in the erumfaham Likes and Dislikes Plugin for WordPress, affecting all versions up to and including 1.0.0.
-The vulnerability stems from improper neutralization of special elements in the 'post' parameter, which is used in SQL queries without sufficient escaping or parameterization.
-This allows unauthenticated attackers to append arbitrary SQL commands to legitimate queries, potentially extracting sensitive data from the underlying database.
-The vulnerability does not require authentication or user interaction, increasing its risk profile.
-The CVSS 3.1 base score is 7.5, reflecting high severity due to network attack vector, low attack complexity, no privileges required, and no user interaction needed.
-The impact is primarily on confidentiality, as attackers can read sensitive information, but it does not affect integrity or availability.
-No patches or official fixes have been released at the time of publication, and no known exploits have been observed in the wild.
-The plugin’s widespread use in WordPress sites makes this a critical issue for website owners and administrators.
-The vulnerability is classified under CWE-89, which covers improper neutralization of special elements used in SQL commands.
+CVE-2025-5287 is an SQL Injection vulnerability in the erumfaham Likes and Dislikes Plugin for WordPress.
+The issue arises from improper neutralization of special elements in the 'post' parameter, which is used in SQL queries without sufficient escaping or parameterization.
+This allows unauthenticated attackers to append malicious SQL commands to existing queries, potentially exposing sensitive data stored in the database.
+The vulnerability affects all versions up to and including 1.0.0.
+The CVSS 3.1 base score is 7.5, reflecting network attack vector, low attack complexity, no privileges required, no user interaction, and high confidentiality impact.

 Potential Impact